modir/using-laminas-framework-book/version2/docs/filters.md

 be useful when a standard filter is not suitable, and you need to apply your own filtering algorithm to the data.

-I> You implement your custom filtering algorithm as a callback function or a callback class method.
+> You implement your custom filtering algorithm as a callback function or a callback class method.
-I> A *callback* is a function or a public method of a class which is called by the @`Callback`[Laminas\Filter\Callback] filter
+> A *callback* is a function or a public method of a class which is called by the @`Callback`[Laminas\Filter\Callback] filter
-I> and is passed the value to be filtered and, optionally, user-defined argument(s).
+> and is passed the value to be filtered and, optionally, user-defined argument(s).

 The public methods provided by the @`Callback`[Laminas\Filter\Callback] filter are listed in table 8.17.